MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-close-reopen-delete-cases.md

 ---
-title: "Upgrade, close, reopen, or delete eDiscovery (Standard) cases (preview)"
+title: "Upgrade (preview), close, reopen, or delete eDiscovery (Standard) cases"
 description: "This article describes how to manage eDiscovery (Standard) cases.
 This includes closing a case, reopening a closed case, deleting a case, and upgrading a case to eDiscovery (Premium)." f1.keywords:
 - NOCSH